-This is one scenario in which you may want to follow up with a question sooner than other objections.
-Before you send anything, use these questions to understand what would intrigue them the most.
+This is one scenario in which you may want to follow up with a question sooner than with other objections.
+Before you send anything, use these questions to understand what would most intrigue the prospect.

 Questions to Ask:

 - “Sure thing!
-What information will be useful for you?”
+What information will be useful to you?”

 - “Sure thing!
-Out of curiosity, at this stage do you want more information just for learning purposes and to have it on file, or do you want to seriously evaluate using a solution like ours?”
+Out of curiosity, do you want more information just for learning purposes and to have it on file, or do you want to seriously evaluate using a solution like ours?”

 - “If I send you this information and you read through it, what’s the likelihood that you will want to reconnect to talk about our solution?”

 - “Is there someone else on your team I should be connecting with who would make decisions about our solution?”

 Objection 8.
 “I will need to sell this internally to others.”